MasterLuoip/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

      Before node 11, eveey loop phase will check setImmediate queue, if there is any one, excute it before micro-tasks, then `.nextTick()`, then micro-tasks.

   for more: https://cloud.tencent.com/developer/article/1601176 (CN)

   ***

+- What is the difference between call stack and task queue?

+  ***

+  CallStack is a data structure which keeps track of function calls in our program.
+When ever we call a function for its execution, we are pushing it to the stack.
+It is popped out of the stack when the execution is completed.

+  Task Queue (Micro task Queue) is a JavaScript runtime messaging queue which handles task that is allocated by different Web Apis.
+This queue is dedicated to handle the Web Apis callbacks.
+The message are processed once the call stack is clear.

+  ***

+- What are the differences between variables created using `let`, `var` or `const`?

+  ***

+  1. Declaration and assignment.

+     var can be re-declared and re-assigned.

+     let and const can't be re-declared.

+     const can't be re-assigned but let can be re-assigned

+  2. Scope

+     In short, var is function scope.

+     let and const are block scope.

+     Function scope is within the function.

+     Block scope is within curly brackets.

+  3. Hoisting

+     var is hoisted, if not value assigned it will be initialised to be undefined.

+     let and const also hoisted, but not be initialised. when you can it, throw an error ReferenceError.
+Introduce “Temporal Dead Zone”, A time span between variable creation and its initialization where they can’t be accessed.

+  ***